britannic/EdgeMax/README.md

 *  They have been tested on the EdgeRouter Lite family of routers, versions v1.5.0-v1.7.0.
 * Since the EdgeOS is a fork and port of Vyatta 6.3, these scrtips could easily be adapted to work on VyOS and Vyatta derived ports

-## Usage: Check the scripts commnents or run the script with "-h" to see how to use them.
+## Usage: Check the scripts comments or run the script with "-h" to see how to use them.